-Client: California High Speed Rail Authority
+Client: California High-Speed Rail Authority

 Locations: Downtown Los Angeles to Sylmar in the Northern San Fernando Valley, CA

 Completion Date: 2022

-Anil Verma Associates, (AVA), Inc., subconsultant to HMM/URS/Arup Joint Venture Team was responsible for preparing site planning / environmental footprinting for three alternative alignments at the Burbank Station and for the Palmdale Station.
+Anil Verma Associates, (AVA), Inc., sub-consultant to HMM/URS/Arup Joint Venture Team was responsible for preparing site planning / environmental footprinting for three alternative alignments at the Burbank Station and for the Palmdale Station.
 AVA worked closely with a team of Engineers and coordinating efforts with local City Authorities, Transit Agencies, Bob Hope Airport, Metrolink, California High-Speed Rail Authority and other Stakeholders.

-After AVA completed the designs for five station sites, the Burbank to LA segment was redefined for Public Scoping in 2014 and subsequently the project section was split into two, Palmdale to Burbank and Burbank to LA.
+After AVA completed the designs for five station sites, the Burbank to LA segment was redefined for Public Scoping in 2014 and subsequently, the project section was split into two, Palmdale to Burbank and Burbank to LA.
 Following this, the proposed station locations were refined and included two stations, one at Palmdale and one at Burbank.
 The site area for the Burbank Station is approximately 90 acres, with generous portions allocated for station parking allowing up to 7,100 stalls and for potential development opportunities.
 The areas targeted for transit-oriented development are along the existing Hollywood Way and Winona Ave corridors, providing desirable street frontage as well as easy access to the station and adjacent parking areas.
 Opportunities also exist for more direct connections between the station and parking components and the transit-oriented development.
 Three site plan options were studied based upon different rail alignments above and below grade.
 Similarly, several site plans were studied for Palmdale to accommodate up to 11,300 parking stalls on approximately 180 acres.
-For reason to promote TOD on both sides of the alignment, a connection to both sides of the track were incorporated into the planning via a pedestrian/passenger bridge.
+For reason to promote TOD on both sides of the alignment, a connection to both sides of the track was incorporated into the planning via a pedestrian/passenger bridge.

 The stations have been designed to facilitate smooth, uninterrupted movement, with as few conflicts as possible.
-The station layout is typically based upon right-hand movement of patrons into and out of the station, with unidirectional escalators (vertical circulation points) recommended in the direction of travel to keep the departure and arrival passenger sequences separate and conflict-free.
-Pedestrian paseos with easy connections between the HSR Station, future airport terminal, and the Metrolink Station were studied in the site plan for easy pedestrian and bicycle circulation.
+The station layout is typically based upon the right-hand movement of patrons into and out of the station, with unidirectional escalators (vertical circulation points) recommended in the direction of travel to keep the departure and arrival passenger sequences separate and conflict-free.
+Pedestrian paseos with easy connections between the HSR Station, a future airport terminal, and the Metrolink Station were studied in the site plan for easy pedestrian and bicycle circulation.